LucNie/Unity-Crucher-textures/README.md

 # Unity-Crucher-textures
-[Unity] Script that cruch all textures of the project Made by someone i can't found who made this script
+[Unity] Script that cruch all textures